BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-09-18 (BR)
+- New search feature in the options panels

 25-09-12 (BR)
 - Fixed retreat restriction when "Restricted" with turn = 0
   - The player was still able to avoid combat...